AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 }
 ~~~

-To now draw the lower half of the triangle we reset the start and end points, for both aleviating error and incase the top half didn't have any height, calculate the new gradient then do the nested loop with gradient updates again.
+To now draw the lower half of the triangle we reset the start and end points, for both alleviating error and in-case the top half didn't have any height, calculate the new gradient then do the nested loop with gradient updates again.
 Once again, we only do so if the lower half of the triangle exists.

 ~~~rust
 if tri[b].y as usize != tri[c].y as usize {